Posted on Leave a comment

 red dot sight cover image

-If you’re huge into target shooting or you want to become a target-shooter, then you are probably well-acquainted with a red dot sight.
+Whether you are an avid target-shooter or you want to learn, then you are probably well-acquainted with red dot sights.
 Red dot sights allow users to quickly acquire their target at an extended range.
 There are thousands of different types of red dot sights on the market.
+In addition, red dot sights are only one category of many firearm accessories.
 If you are new to red dot sights, then it is important you know the difference between Picatinny and Weaver rails.
-This can help you make sure you buy the right red dot sight for your gun.
+This can help you make sure you buy the right sight for your gun.
+Understanding your equipment is the first step in becoming a successful marksman or hunter.
+Read on to learn more, and begin your journey!

-Weaver rails were introduced before Picatinny rails.
-The weaver rails don’t necessarily have consistent spacing between the grooves.
-Weaver mounting rails have slots that are .180” wide and have smaller slots than on a Picatinny rail.
-If you are looking to purchase a red dot sight and know that your gun has a Weaver rail, then it is important to be sure you buy a red dot sight that will fit correctly onto your gun.
-To read into some more information on Weaver (and Picatinny) rails, check out this website here.
+Weaver rails were introduced before Picatinny systems.
+The Weaver rails don’t necessarily have consistent spacing between the grooves.
+Weaver systems have slots that are .180” wide and have smaller slots than on a Picatinny.
+If you are looking to purchase a firearm sight and know that your gun has a Weaver rail, then it is important to be sure you buy a sight that will fit correctly onto your gun.
+Firearm sights withstand significant amounts of force.
+Ensure that your mount your firearm sight properly to prevent damage or injury.
+To read into some more information on Weaver (and Picatinny), check out this website here.

 **Products meant for Picatinny rails will NOT fit on a Weaver rail.
 However, products meant for Weaver rails CAN fit on a Picatinny rail.**